aardappel/lobster/docs/source/implementation.md

 option, such that all assets end up in a single file (see below for more information).
 Place the result in `dev/android-project/app/src/main/assets/default.lpak` so it will automatically be picked up by the build process and added to the APK.
+Also compile your Lobster code to C++ as described below.

 You should now be able to just press run.
 Wait for the build, and see it launch on an attached Android device.
 Note that Lobster requires a device that supports